foxm4ster/goblin/README.md

 }
 ```

-Use `AwakenContext` to awaken a daemon with a custom `context.Context`.
+Use `AwakenContext` to awaken the daemons with a custom `context.Context`.
 This is useful when you want to manage cancellation or timeouts more precisely.

 ```go